javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 If we used `let test` on the 2nd line, then it wouldn't be visible to `alert`.
 But `var` ignores code blocks, so we've got a global `test`.

-The same thing for loops: `var` can not be block or loop-local:
+The same thing for loops: `var` cannot be block- or loop-local:

 ```js
 for(var i = 0; i < 10; i++) {